idodoron11/MemorizeIt/readme.md

 # MemorizeIt

 **MemorizeIt** is a simple cross-platform open-source Java application, that helps memorizing facts using flashcards.
 The users are shown a series of cards, which of each is composed of a questions and an answer.
 Initially, the answer is hidden so the users can have a chance to recall the answer.
 Then, they may expose the answer to verify themselves.
 Accordingly, they should rate how well they remembered the card's answer.
-This feedback helps the app focus on the hardest to remember cards.
+This feedback is leveraged to focus on the hardest to remember cards.
 The app can be adapted to achieve various goals, such as learning a new language, studying for a test and so on.

 ## Features